 For the past three years, Google Cloud has made it a mission to stake its claim within the Australian channel community amid some fears they were already too late.

-Despite its global renown and a multibillion-dollar advertising business, the internet giant’s public cloud business has had to carry favour with both partners and the enterprise in order to claw market share from the well-established Amazon Web Services (AWS) and Microsoft Azure.
+Despite its global renown and a multibillion-dollar advertising business, the internet giant’s public cloud business has had to curry favour with both partners and the enterprise in order to claw market share from the well-established Amazon Web Services (AWS) and Microsoft Azure.

 However, the newly-revealed revamp of its Cloud Services Platform (GCP) - given ambiguous name of Anthos - could just be the game-changer it needs.